 When I smell cigarettes, I think of my Christmas dinners as a child.
-Even well into adulthood, a smoky room teleports me back to a more lax era of tobacco enforcement at my parents’ house, when grown-ups would light up obligatory post-turkey cigarettes around the dinner table, and the appetizing aromas of cranberries and stuffing and pine needles would slowly fade into a cloud of tobacco smoke.
+Even well into adulthood, a smoky room teleports me back to a more lax era of tobacco enforcement at my parents’ house, when grown-ups would light up obligatory post-turkey cigarettes around the dinner table, and the appetising aromas of cranberries and stuffing and pine needles would slowly fade into a cloud of tobacco smoke.

 It's a smell that triggers a strong feeling of childhood comfort and causes lucid memories that I didn’t even know I had pop back into my consciousness.
 Fleeting mental images of my uncle taking drags of a cigarette through his nose for cheap laughs or napkins catching fire at the dinner table appear in my mind like turning the pages of an old photo album.
 Sure, hearing Michael Bolton’s version of “White Christmas” can also elicit the occasional flashback to that same era, but this is something different.
 It feels less like a retrieval of a long lost memory, and more like a smell from the past retrieving me from the present.

 To find deep comfort in the stale, carcinogenic smell of cigarettes might sound bizarre, especially for a child, but it’s hardly unique.
 The nature of olfactory memories is, by nature, difficult to articulate, though artists, scientists, and fragrance companies have long been trying to understand this mechanism from different perspectives.
-One thing that is certain, however, is that the holiday season is rife with aromas and flavors like pumpkin spice that are emotional time machines, and that phenomenon doesn’t just help us remember things; it helps people sell things, too.
+One thing that is certain, however, is that the holiday season is rife with aromas and flavours like pumpkin spice that are emotional time machines, and that phenomenon doesn’t just help us remember things; it helps people sell things, too.

 Cretien van Campen is a psychologist, art historian, and author of The Senses as Doorways to Lost Memories, which looks at a phenomenon known as the Proust effect—referring to Marcel Proust’s exploration of memory in his 4,200-page magnum opus In Search of Lost Time—through the lenses of neuropsychology and art.
 In Proust’s novel, one bite of a tea-soaked madeleine cake is enough for the unnamed narrator to get lost in emotional childhood memories that completely blurs temporal lines.